hotdoy/grav-theme-wheat/README.md

 - `CLOUDFLARE_TOKEN`
 - `CLOUDFLARE_ZONE`

-## PWA & serviceworker

-The theme comes with a Service Worker ready to be rolled-out.
-If you followed the "Going Live" part of this README, it should already be at the root of your server.
-Now you just need to make sure PWA is enabled in the theme settings.

-### A word of warning of service workers

-Serviceworker will make the cache extremely hard to bust.
-You should always make sure your project is in a stable and tested state before releasing a worker.
-You can prevent installation from the theme settings by simply switcing it off until ready.

 ## Release process

 Releasing is a pretty straightforward process once your Github Actions are properly configured.